Sex Crimes in Cincinnati

 Just as each sex crime has its own elements a prosecutor must prove, the law also sets out specific charges and possible penalties for each offense.
 Penalties can vary depending on the severity of the alleged offense, as well as there were any aggravating factors alleged, such as the use of force or the young age of a victim.
 Prior convictions may also enhance the penalties of a conviction.

-Sex crimes can be charged as misdemeanors or felonies, depending on the circumstances.
+Cincinnati sex crimes can be charged as misdemeanors or felonies, depending on the circumstances.

 The following are the possible charges and maximum penalties for each degree of criminal charge under Ohio law: